 About

-The Fund makes grants to nonprofits to identify and engage experienced technical assistance (TA) providers who can support the exploration or implementation of a sustained collaboration.
-The Fund will support repositioning projects involving nonprofits serving Bucks, Chester, Delaware, Montgomery, and/or Philadelphia counties.
+Collaboration grants support nonprofits that are exploring or implementing formal long-term collaborations.
+These collaborations can range from voluntary back-office consolidations to programmatic joint ventures, to mergers and acquisitions.
+NRF makes collaboration grants to nonprofits to identify and engage experienced technical assistance (TA) providers who can support the exploration or implementation of a sustained collaboration.

 Exploratory grants